tin-nguyen-31k17/CEMP/README.md

 ## Overview

-This project utilizes the M5 Atom as a node and the M5 Tough as a gateway.
-It's an extension of the code available on [GitHub - BKInnovation_codeC](https://github.com/HyHyZhaLee/BKInnovation_codeC).
-The project introduces two communication channels: WiFi for internet connectivity and MQTT server communication, as well as ESPNow for one-way communication between the WaterNode and WaterGateway.
-Please note that it's crucial to configure the WiFi router's channel to 0, 1, 3, or 5 to prevent interference with ESPNow's operation.
+This project utilizes the M5 Atom as a node, another M5 Atom (theoretically any M5 ESP32 based device would work) as a gateway and for the station, a Core/Core 2/Core S3 can be utilize to display nice UI.
+It's an extension of the code available on [BKInnovation_codeC](https://github.com/HyHyZhaLee/BKInnovation_codeC) & [M5AirQuality](https://github.com/armel/M5AirQuality/).
+The project introduces two communication channels: WiFi for internet connectivity for MQTT server communication, as well as ESPNow (one-way communication) between the WaterNode and WaterGateway/WaterStation.
+Please note that it's crucial to configure the WiFi router's channel to 0/1 to prevent interference with ESPNow's operation.

 ## Features